CDLMarkus/QuantyFey/tutorial/tutorial.md

 #### **Default Pattern Setup (*in `default_settings.R`*)**

 Below are the default settings used by the app.
-You can change them in the `default_settings.R` file.
+You can change them in the `default_settings.R` (using RStudio, VS Code, or the text editor) file.

 | Setting         | Default Value | Description                                                |
 | --------------- | ------------- | ---------------------------------------------------------- |